-The paradigm shift to a two-way coupling arose from analysis of the Northern and Southern "Annular Modes" (NAM and SAM, respectively) (Thompson and Wallace, 2000).
+The paradigm shift to a two-way coupling arose from analysis of the Northern Annular Mode and Southern Annular Mode (NAM and SAM, respectively; Thompson and Wallace, 2000).
 These are the leading patterns of the large-scale variability of the extratropical circulation and dominate variability on intraseasonal to interdecadal timescales.
 A manifestation of the annular modes in the troposphere is a fluctuation in the latitudinal position of the jet stream, while in the stratosphere the characteristic feature is a fluctuation in the strength of the polar vortex (Kidston et al., 2015).
-Annular modes in the stratosphere and troposphere appear to be coupled with occurrences of a weaker polar vortex correlated with equatorward shifts of the jet stream and vice versa for occurrences of a stronger polar vortex (Kidston et al., 2015).
-The discovery that NAM anomalies progress downward from the stratosphere all the way to the Earth's surface is most often credited to Baldwin and Dunkerton (1999), though other studies had previously noted stratospheric circulation anomalies extending down into the upper troposphere (Boville, 1984; Kodera et al., 1990; Perlwitz and Graf, 1995; Kuroda and Kodera, 1998; Thompson and Wallace, 1998).
-Downward progression of SAM anomalies from the stratosphere to the surface was first reported by Thompson and Solomon (2002) in association with SH climate change.
+An-